 Is there really such a thing as a free background check service?

 There is a distinct difference between a free background check and a paid one.
-While criminal history information is public record, for instance, that does not mean that there is no cost to finding it, whether monetary or in terms of labor and time commitment.
-Contrary to popular belief, there is no central database of criminal records that you can easily explore via online background check search, and there is no criminal record version of Google.
+While criminal history information is public record, for instance, that does not mean that there is no cost to compiling reports based on that information.
+Contrary to popular belief, there is no central criminal records database that you can explore.
+Comprehensive background checks take time and effort to produce.
+Consider the scope of the process.

-Arrest records and conviction records are typically filed at the county level, which means that crime records in the United States originate from more than 3,000 counties.
+Arrest and conviction records usually originate at the county level, meaning that crime records in the United States can come from more than 3,000 counties.
 Sometimes, county courthouses report into state repositories, which pull together criminal records databases for whole states.
-That information may be compiled in multi-jurisdictional databases that span records from across the nation.
+Sometimes, that information may end up in larger multi-jurisdictional databases containing records from multiple places.
 However, none of these larger databases are comprehensive.

-Typically, a site offering free background checks online is offering you a search of a multi-jurisdictional database.
-However, the best databases usually require a paid search, as it costs money to compile, update, and maintain those databases.
+Typically, a site offering free background checks online provides you with a search of a multi-jurisdictional database.
+However, accessing the best databases usually require a paid search, as it costs money to compile, update, and maintain those resources.
+Paid searches can also cover court costs and associated fees for direct criminal records checks at county courthouses.

 When Should I Consider a Paid Background Check?